cavisz/C-codes/README.md

 # C-codes
-THis is a repository focus on C codes that i wrote estuding.
+This is a repository focus on C codes that i wrote estuding.